-- Students have access to NASBA Ethical Leadership Certification.
-The program, provided online by the NASBA Center for the Public Trust, was developed with the support of O.C. and Linda Ferrell
+- Give students access to NASBA Ethical Leadership Certification.
+The program, provided online by the NASBA Center for the Public Trust, was developed with the support of O.C. and Linda Ferrell.

 - The Center will make available NASBA Center for the Public Trust, ethical leadership certification for professionals.
 Provided online the material was supported with input from O.C. and Linda Ferrell.

 - The Center Director works with faculty to determine their needs for ethics resources and support ethics and social responsibility research.

 - The Center is available to faculty and doctoral students to provide assistance on publishing integrity issues.